 Certificate exchange during session establishment

-During the AllJoyn ECHDE_ECDSA key exchange and session establishment, the peers exchange identity certificate, manifest data, and all membership certificates.
+During the AllJoyn ECHDE_ECDSA key exchange and session establishment, the peers exchange identity certificates, manifests, and all membership certificates.
 Since all the membership certificates are exchanged, there is a potential information disclosure vulnerability.
 It is desired to have a more intelligent selection algorithm to provide membership certificates on demand and need-to-know basis.
 This algorithm needs to take into account the latency of the certificate exchange during the method call invocation.

-The bus attachment trusts the peer if the issuer of the peer’s identity certificate is any of its certificate authorities.
+The bus attachment trusts the peer if the issuer of the peer’s identity certificate is any of its certificate authorities and any of the security group authorities listed in the application’s policy.

 After the session key is generated, the peers exchange all the membership certificates.
-Each membership certificate’s trust is checked against the owner’s public key or the public key of any of the security group authorities.
+Each membership certificate’s trust is checked against the certificate authority’s public key or the public key of any of the security group authorities.